-- A1 It may require some time to synchronize the computers to share an Internet connection after the Internet connection sharing configuration is completed.
-If you cannot share Internet connection even after a longer period, restart the computer. - A2 Check if there is a configured bridge connection between the network adapters.
+- It may require some time to synchronize the computers to share an Internet connection after the Internet connection sharing configuration is completed.
+If you cannot share Internet connection even after a longer period, restart the computer. - A2 Check if the connection between the network adapters is configured to bridge.
 If there is a configured bridge connection between the network adapters through the network configuration wizard, remove the network bridge, and reconfigure the Internet connection sharing.